badr-sakout/Test_2/README.md

 1/ it's not the recommended approach because it leads to tight coupling and also violates SOLID princples , specifically single responsibility and open/closed principles.

-2/ another way would be to allow updating room data directly, even if bookings exist.
-However, this can cause inconsistencies, like changing the price or type after a booking was made.
+2/ another way would be to allow updating room data directly, even if bookings exist. but this can cause inconsistencies, like changing the price or type after a booking was made.
 The current approach is better because it preserves booking history and ensures data integrity.